Cavalera Conspiracy: Background

+Reconciliation

 In July 2006, while Soulfly was on tour, Max received a call from his brother, and by the end of the conversation, Max had invited Igor to visit him in Phoenix for the tenth anniversary of D-Low, an annual memorial show for Dana.
 At the concert, Igor joined Soulfly and performed two Sepultura songs, "Roots Bloody Roots" and "Attitude," for which Dana had written the lyrics.
 In an interview with Chad Bowar for About.com, Max stated that performance was "the birth of Cavalera Conspiracy".
 After the show, Max suggested they begin a new project after Soulfly finished touring.
 Max confessed to Bowar that he had lied to Igor when he said all the songs were ready when he had only finished one.
 He added, "It was one of those good lies.
 Everything rolled from there.
 What I like about the Conspiracy is that nothing is really planned.
 One thing leads to another.
 There's no pressure and it feels like a different project than anything I've done."